Princess Alice of the United Kingdom: Later life

 The following day, Alice wrote a much shorter letter to Louis in which she looked forward to their meeting, and hoped that "my letter did not distress you – but it is better to be quite honest about all one's feelings".
 Despite marital problems, Alice remained a strong supporter of her husband, being highly critical when his abilities or talents were not fully recognised.
-On 20 March 1877, Louis' father Prince Charles died, making Louis heir apparent.
-On 13 June the same year, Charles' older brother Grand Duke Louis III died, and Louis and Alice became the Grand Duke and Duchess of Hesse.
+On 20 March 1877, Louis's father Prince Charles died, making Louis heir presumptive.
+On 13 June the same year, Charles's older brother Grand Duke Louis III died, and Louis and Alice became the grand duke and duchess of Hesse.
 Her continued unpopularity in Darmstadt, however, coupled with her mother not wanting her in England, caused strain, and she and her children spent July and August in Houlgate, Normandy, where Louis often visited them.
 She was hurt by her reputation in Darmstadt, and she became increasingly bitter towards it; Louis wrote in August 1877 expressing the hope that "bitterness of the salt water will drive away the bitterness that you still feel against Darmstadt.
 Please my darling, don't speak so harshly of it when I come to join you – it would quite spoil my happiness at seeing you again."
 Alice took Louis's letter to heart, responding: "I shall certainly say nothing to you about Darmstadt when you come...I have no intention of saying anything unpleasant, least of all to you.
 You shake off anything unpleasant like a poodle shaking off the water when it comes to the sea – natures like yours are the happiest in themselves, but they are not made to help, comfort and advise others, nor to share with others the heat of life's noon-day or the cool of the evening, with insight, understanding and sympathy."
 In response, Louis sent a letter that "made [Alice] cry", and after this letter, Alice's letters to Louis were more encouraging, assuring him of his ability to make decisions by himself.